shridhar-hitnalli/weather-forecast/README.md

 Also as mentioned on the swagger specs, there currently exposed is a GET API with a parameter cityName

 Below is the sample URL of the API exposed in order to get the weather forecast parameters.
-Below URL can find the average weather forecast for 3 days of Bangalore ,India.
+Below URL can find the average weather forecast for 3 days of Bangalore.
 Please feel free to update these parameters and get the weather data of cities.

 URL : http://localhost:9067/weather/v1/data/Bangalore